 SSH authorized_keys for course class accounts

-The user $USER is authorised to have SSH access to the course class account: $courseclass, servicing the course: $COURSE, if the user is either:- A member of $COURSE_Supervisor or $COURSE_Lecturer.
-Membership of these system classes is controlled by the teaching allocation files (described in more detail in the article on Teaching administration).
+- A member of the netgroups $COURSE_Supervisor or $COURSE_Lecturer.
+Membership of these netgroups is controlled by the teaching allocation files (described in more detail in the article on Teaching administration).

-- A member of a system class explicitly specified in the file: /home/$courseclass/.ssh/ssh_authorized (described in the section onSpec File format below);
+- A member of a system netgroup explicitly specified in the file: /home/$courseclass/.ssh/ssh_authorized (described below);

 - Explicitly named in the file: /home/$courseclass/.ssh/ssh_authorized; (described below);